qua-platform/quam/docs/migrating-to-quam.md

 For comprehensive details on configuring different types of pulses in QuAM, refer to the [Pulses Documentation][pulses].

-## 5: Generating the QUA configuration
+## 5: Generate the QUA configuration
 Once the QUA configuration has been converted to QuAM, QuAM can in turn be used to generate the QUA configuration:

 ```python